bsdimp/freebsd-git-docs/mini-primer.md

 is how you make a deep clone. 'branch' should be one of the branches listed in the previous section.
-It is optional if it is the main/master branch. dir is an optional directory to place it in (the default will be the name of the repo you are clone (freebsd or src)).
+It is optional if it is the main/master branch. dir is an optional directory to place it in (the default will be the name of the repo you are cloning (freebsd or src)).

 You'll want a deep clone if you are interested in the history, plan on making local changes, or plan on working on more than one branch.
 It's